thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

   with a uint16 "token_type" indicating the token type.
 The rest of the structure follows based on that type, within the inner opaque token_request attribute.
 The above definition corresponds to TokenRequest from {{RFC9578}}.
-  For TokenRequest not defined in {{RFC9578}}, they MAY be used as long as they are prefixed with a 2-octet token_type.
+  A TokenRequest with a token type not defined in {{RFC9578}} MAY be used but MUST always start with a 2-octet token_type.

 - "token_requests" is an array of TokenRequest satisfying the above constraint.